Tax deductible contributions to superannuation

-When deciding whether to claim a deduction for super contributions made in the 2017/18 financial year, you should consider the following possible consequences:
+When deciding whether to claim a deduction for super contributions made during a financial year, you should consider the following possible consequences:

 - It will reduce your taxable income by the amount that you claim, and the amount of tax you need to pay when you complete your tax return